JoshDavid/EasyGUI/README.md

 - R is namespace containing a ‘setProgress’ function which takes a single integer value which will update the progress bar.
 - Start is the starting value of the progress bar.
 - Max is the maximum value of the progress bar.

+## GUI Reference

+Inside #.CEF_Utility.UserFunctions is a namespace called 'GUI'.
+In it is a GUI that helps you build more customized forms.
+Leveraging the functions in the #.CEF_Utility.UserFunctions.HtmlFormBuilder class, you can build forms with multiple types of input.
+For example, you can add text fields, date pickers, radio buttons, styling, etc. and capture the result which returns a HtmlFormBuilder object in the namespace, called 'FormObj'.
+You can then pass this object, along with a form size, to the renderPage function and use it to generate a custom page.
+To access these functions from the GUI ns:

+##.specifyParams

+##.##.Utils.renderPage

+∇ renderPage ∇

+R ← {p} renderPage (size)(FormObj)
+- P is the namespace result of the ‘specifyParams’ function.
+P is optional.
+- Size is a 2 item numeric vector of the Y and X values, respectively, that the form should be displayed at.
+Note that Coord is set to 'Prop' by default, but this could of course be changed by specifying so in p.
+- FormObj is an HtmlFormBuilder object.
+If you created a form from the GUI then there will be in object in your GUI namespace called 'FormObj'.
+You can simply pass this as an argument, or any valid HtmlFormBuilder object.